 For further information on the IAPETUS scheme, and details of eligibility criteria & requirements please visit the IAPETUS website: https://www.iapetus2.ac.uk/how-to-apply/

 Applicants are encouraged to contact Dr. Stephens by 11 December 2020 at the latest.

 This project is in competition with others for funding.
 Success will depend on the quality of applications received, relative to those for competing projects.
-If you are interested in applying, contact Dr Stephens in the first instance, with a CV and covering letter, detailing your interest in and fit to the project.
-Note that competition for this funding scheme is intense; competitive applicants usually have exemplary academic records in addition to relevant experience.
-Publications are a distinct advantage.
-Application materials will include a CV, academic records and at least two letters of reference (received by the deadline).
+If you are interested in applying, in the first instance contact the lead supervisor, with a CV and covering letter, detailing your reasons for applying for the project.
+Experience suggests that competitive applicants will have a first-class degree (or equivalent) and a master's degree, and may have additional experience in relevant areas of research.
+Competitive applicants will be contacted after the closing date to encourage a formal application.